suke18/FEAST/README.md

   </p>

 ### 5. Performance on other datasets
 Here, we show the performance for Yan and Goolam datasets.
+In some datasets, the performance gain can be significant.

 Yan Dataset            |  Goolam Ocean :-------------------------:|:-------------------------: